Beyond no till. Beyond organic.

 At Full Well Farm we do not use any synthetic fertilizers, pesticides, or herbicides and we do not disturb our soil structure by tilling.
 While we are not certified organic, our farming practices go far beyond what that label requires.
 Instead, we use regenerative agricultural practices that put the long term health of the soil and local ecology first.

 In addition to not tilling our soil, at FWF we use a permanent bed system that allows for earthworms and other microbial soil life to create communities and structure beneath the surface.
 This helps to support robust, nutritious plants, and also keeps carbon in the soil instead of releasing it into the air.

-We feed our soil with high-quality compost and organic materials.
-We manage pests with reusable row covers and crop rotation.
-Because of our healthy soil, our plants are more resilient to pests and diseases.
+We feed our soil with high-quality compost and organic materials and manage pests with reusable row covers and crop rotation.
+Because of our healthy soil and the large amount of biodiversity in our fields, our plants are less prone to pests and diseases.

 We avoid one-time-use plastics and use local mulch materials, like wood chips, leaves, and straw.
 Cover crops also help to build up organic matter in the soil.
 Worms and other soil dwelling creatures enjoy the shelter of the mulch and do more work for our soils than we could ever do with machines, so we like to keep their beds made!